1,000+ Opportunities

 org or call (512) 480-8000 if you have questions.

-Based on current listing details, eligibility includes: Nonprofits, bar associations, legal aid organizations, government agencies in Texas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, bar associations, legal aid organizations, government agencies in Texas.
+Confirm the full requirements in the official notice before applying.